What is a Pixel Controller, and Which One Do I Need for my Christmas Lights?

 Pixels need the information simplified for their use.

-In between the computer the Christmas lights themselves, we need a pixel controller.
+In between the computer and the Christmas lights themselves, we need a pixel controller.

 What is a Pixel Controller and How Does it Work?